 Unlike the new NetScaler appliances, existing NetScaler SDX appliances find the route through Citrix Insight Service (CIS) or Call Home.

-How to enable and disable Console Advisory Connect?
+How to enable and disable NetScaler Console service connect?

-You can enable and disable Console Advisory Connect from CLI, GUI, or NITRO API methods.
+You can enable and disable NetScaler Console service connect from CLI, GUI, or NITRO API methods.

 Using the CLI